jakubperdoch/Robit/README.md

 ### Purpose

 The Robit app is designed to control a robotic arm through a mobile interface, providing a real-time interaction experience.
-This solution demonstrates the practical application of combining modern mobile technologies with robotic hardware.
+This solution demonstrates the practical application of combining modern mobile technologies with robotic hardware.Featuring user authentication and secure session management using JWT tokens.

 ### Technologies

 - **React Native Expo**: Provides the framework for the mobile app, ensuring cross-platform compatibility.
-- **Express.js**: Manages backend services, hosted on Vercel.
+- **Express.js**: Manages backend services, user authentication, hosted on Vercel.
 - **MongoDB Atlas**: Stores and manages data in the cloud, ensuring data persistence and security.

 ## Environment Setup